patrickmmartin/errorcodeNX/article.md

 The proposed type for _error_id_ is fundamentally this:

+`typedef const char * const error_id`.

+and specifically the latter is the _rvalue_ whereas the _lvalue_ is of course

-`typedef const char *error_id`.
+`typedef const char * error_value`.

-Interestingly, a search for prior art in this area reveals no prior suggestions, though we'd love to hear of any we have overlooked TODO(PMM) compiler authors ROFL?.
+Interestingly, a brief search for prior art in this area reveals no prior proposals, though we'd love to hear of any we have overlooked TODO(PMM) compiler authors ROFL?.
 The value is of course unique in the process, being a pointer.
 Note that it is implementation defined whether identical char[] constants could be folded into one pointer [c++ std lex.string para 13].
 In fact, barring inspecting the program core at runtime, this constant folding one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.
 Note that so far we have not persuaded any compiler to actually fold two string constants and encounter this issue.

 As such, a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
 Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for less mandatory handling, resulting in less effort and less opportunity for erroneous handling.